 - Very little storytelling/offers made that could lead to better consumer loyalty.

 Site viewing habits continued to move towards mobile.
 In fact, more than half of the time spent on the Internet is now done via this terminal.
 A point not to be overlooked when designing interfaces is that, thinking in mobile first is becoming one of the bases of the reflection to be integrated from the start.
 However, the computer is not left out, with still three-quarters of users aged 16 to 64 connecting to the Internet via a laptop or desktop computer.
-Based on my research work and observing the key elements that should appear on the main pages, I first did a zoning work, then mock up in the form of wireframes the entire acquisition tunnel to be able to rework the experience.
+Based on my research work and observing the key elements that should appear on the main pages, I first did zoning work, then a mock-up in the form of wireframes for the entire acquisition tunnel to be able to rework the experience.

 The interface structure has been very carefully designed, anchored on a grid of 24 columns giving plenty of flexibility.
-It splits the general part with the logo and sections, from the more personal experience, by grouping the profile, shopping cart or the personal search together.
+It splits the general part with the logo and sections, from the more personal experience, by grouping the profile, shopping cart and the personal search together.
 This allows access to content that responds to these different functionalities in a partitioned manner in order to activate the appearance of elements at different levels.

-The listing and product pages had also to be reworked, putting more emphasis on the visualisation of the products, allowing images to take up more space on the entire page.
+The listing and product pages also had to be reworked, putting more emphasis on the visualisation of the products, allowing images to take up more space on the entire page.